-Professor Swedloff teaches courses on civil procedure and law and economics.
-His interests include the ethical and structural barriers parties face in the civil system and the distribution of risk among actors in the public sphere.
-Professor Swedloff's recent scholarship has focused on the application of new data about happiness in the legal domain and the role that liability insurers play in regulating the legal industry.
+Professor Swedloff teaches courses on civil procedure, remedies, and law and economics.
+His interests include liability insurance, the litigation system, and the legal profession.
+Professor Swedloff's recent scholarship has focused on the role of insurance as a regulator of the legal profession and a gatekeeper to the liability system.

-Prior to joining the Rutgers faculty, he practiced as a litigation associate with Dechert LLP in Philadelphia, where he specialized in complex commercial, tort and insurance cases.
-He also served as a Freedman Fellow at the Temple University Beasley School of Law, where he taught Civil Procedure and Legal Research and Writing.
-After law school, Professor Swedloff served as a clerk for Judge Roderick R. McKelvie of the U.S. District Court for the District of Delaware and Judge Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit.
+Prior to joining the Rutgers faculty, he practiced as a litigation associate with Dechert LLP in Philadelphia, where he specialized in complex commercial, tort, and insurance cases.
+He also served as a Freedman Fellow at the Temple University Beasley School of Law, where he taught Civil Procedure and Legal Research & Writing.
+After law school, Professor Swedloff served as a clerk for Judge Walter K. Stapleton of the U.S. Court of Appeals for the Third Circuit and Judge Roderick R. McKelvie of the U.S. District Court for the District of Delaware.